-The Los Nahuales mezcals are distilled from the cultivated agave espadín, the most common domesticated agave in Oaxaca state, The espadín takes some ten to twelve years to mature and, when harvested, weighs up to 160 lbs.
-Los Danzantes also occasionally produces limited bottlings using other agaves, such as tobalá and dobadán (Americano), but they are seldom exported.
-We use these uncommon agaves in the Mezcalero brand.
+Until recently, almost all of the Los Nahuales mezcals were distilled from cultivated agave espadín, widely planted in Oaxaca state.
+The agave espadín takes some ten to twelve years to mature and, when harvested, weighs up to 160 lbs.